hmatt1/redis-helm/README.md

 # redis-helm

-This repo is designed to configure and deploy a single node Redis master to Kubernetes using [Helm 3](https://helm.sh/).
+Deploy a single node Redis master to Kubernetes using [Helm 3](https://helm.sh/).

 ## Configuring your own deployment